obulpathi/reversecoin/docs/source/index.rst

-.. timevault documentation master file, created by sphinx-quickstart on Fri Aug 29 21:04:23 2014.
+.. reversecoin documentation master file, created by sphinx-quickstart on Fri Aug 29 21:04:23 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to timevault's documentation!
+Welcome to reversecoin's documentation!
 =====================================

 Contents: